stelzinga/MF/Management_Framework-Appendix.md

 Controlling involves Processes to establish *how well it was done*.
 ________________________________________
 ## Overview
-This overview shows on L1 key deliverables as per [MGT: 99.Legend ## Controlling].
+This overview shows on L1 key deliverables as per [Management Framework ## Controlling].
 On L2 are the Tools:
 - Journal
     - Journalling
     - BuJo